zalando/zalando-howto-open-source/producttemplate.md

 ##Building a Useful, User-Friendly Project/"Product"

 So, you want to build a brand-new open-source project.
 Great!
-Use this stakeholder interview questions list (derived from [this](http://www.uxapprentice.com/resources/stakeholder-interview-template/)) to ensure that the project you build is as great as possible--from a product, innovation, and usability perspective.
+Use this stakeholder interview questions list (derived from [this](http://www.uxapprentice.com/resources/stakeholder-interview-template/)) to ensure that the project you build is as great as possible from a product, innovation, and usability perspective.

 ####1.
 PROJECT VISION
 - What is your vision for this project?